borntofrappe/game-development/Games/Space Invaders/README.md

 ## Updates

+- [x] fix audio bug when playing record audio — should play only once in the play state

-- [x] improve aliens AI to have the aliens fire more frequently in the vicinity of the player
+- [ ] fix bug resulting in an error when the aliens reach the bottom of the screen

+- [ ] change the style for the aliens' bullets

+- [ ] add special alien moving horizontally and above the screen

+- [ ] animate "PLAY" in the state showing the number of points awarded for each alien

 - [ ] add shields